-Based on the area stratification with the boundary at the 60°E., we conducted the cluster analyses for the Area E and Area W separately.
+Cluster analysis was performed using the major species composition of the catches.
+The annually composition of the catches of six major species from 2002 to 2020 were shown in Fig. 2 and Fig. 3.
+Based on the area stratification with the boundary at the 60°E, we conducted the cluster analyses for the Area E and Area W separately.
 First, for the Area E, there are four clusters were selected (Fig. 4).
-Cluster 1 was composed mainly of ALB and BET operations, and the rest of operations with less proportion including YFT, SBT, SWO and OTH were parts of components in the Cluster 1.
-The major operations in Cluster 2 was the ALB operations, also included the operations for BET, SBT and OTH.
-The operations grouping in Cluster 3 mainly belonged to the ALB operation.
-Cluster 4 was mainly contributed by the SBT operation (Figs. 5 and 6).
-Although the highest SBT catch proportion was occurred in Cluster 4, most of the SBT catches were contained in Cluster 2 (Fig. 7).
+Cluster 1 was composed mainly of ALB and BET operations, and the rest of operations with less proportion of SBT, YFT, SWO and OTH were composed in the Cluster 1.
+In the Cluster 2, the ALB operations took the majority of this Cluster 2, also included relatively fewer operations for BET, SBT and OTH.
+The operations grouping in Cluster 3 showed the similar composition with Cluster, the larger part of operations belonged to the ALB operation, also included relatively fewer operations for SBT and OTH.
+And in the Cluster 4, it was mainly and clearly contributed by the SBT operations (Figs. 5 and 6).
+Although the highest SBT catch proportion was occurred in Cluster 4, most of the SBT catches were contained in Cluster 1 (Fig. 7).
 For SBT Cluster (Cluster 4), several fishing characteristics were described by the main effects as bellowed: (1) the data mainly consisted of the data in the early 2000s; (2) the majority of fishing operations were occurred during June and September; (3) the NHBF concentrated at around 10 hooks; and (4) the operations also concentrated in the waters between 30°S and 35°S (Fig. 8).
 The spatial distribution of SBT catch proportion was illustrated that the SBT catch proportion of Cluster 4 was obviously higher than the rest of others clusters (Fig. 9).